MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-premium-manage.md

 Managing Power BI Premium involves creating, managing, and monitoring Premium capacities.
 This article provides step-by-step instructions; for an overview of capacities; see [Managing Premium capacities](service-premium-capacity-manage.md).

-Learn how to manage Power BI Premium and Power BI Embedded capacities, which provide dedicated resources for your content.
+Learn how to manage Power BI Premium and Power BI Embedded capacities, which provide reserved resources for your content.

 :::image type="content" source="media/service-admin-premium-manage/powerbi-premium-capacity-settings.png" alt-text="Screenshot that shows the Power B I Premium capacity settings screen.":::